 Meet the team

-Cilliers & Swart Physiotherapy represents highly qualified individuals.
+Cilliers & Swart Physiotherapy represents skilled and qualified individuals.
 Renier Cilliers, Jaco Swart, Carli van Dyk and Maryke Rossouw are counted among medical professionals registered on the HPCSA (Health Professions Council of South Africa).
-Throughout the year our staff continuously improve their skills by attending courses.
+Throughout the year our staff continuously improve their skills by attending courses as well as in-house training.
 These learning opportunities help improve their knowledge and application of the latest techniques and technologies.
 This helps us maintain a high standard of treatments underpinned with the necessary skills in order to treat you more effectively.

 What makes us Different?